 A blaze broke out Monday afternoon burning to ashes more than 50 shops, mostly of wholesale traders of potatoes and onions, in the extended part of the 144-year-old iconic Sir Stuart Hogg Market, popularly known as New Market, in Kolkata.

 However, nobody was injured, officials said, adding the fire broke out from a decorators’ shop, probably due to a short circuit, at about 12.30 this afternoon and soon spread to nearby shops.
 It took 21 fire tenders about three hours to bring the blaze under control, fire officials said.

-- Fire breaks out in Gurgaon bar, no injuries
+- Fire destroys 50 shanties in Gurgaon, no injuries reported

 - New Market complex goes in flames, 4 injured